rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 By understanding the natural reactions of cells and tissues to pathological conditions such as mechanical trauma or hypoxia-anoxia (lack of oxygen), and by observing the tissues of deceased infants, pathologists can elaborate and verify hypotheses related to the causes of observed medical findings.

-On the other hand, whereas radiology allows one to make observations of medical findings inside the tissues, it is typically required to make a careful comparison with pathological findings in order to infer causative mechanisms, in particuler when evaluating the traumatic or non-traumatic nature of specific findings.
+On the other hand, whereas radiology allows one to make observations of medical findings in the tissues of living patients, it is typically required to make a careful comparison with pathological findings in order to verify the observations and infer causative mechanisms, in particuler when evaluating the traumatic or non-traumatic nature of specific findings.

 A significant aspect of the SBS/AHT controversy pertains to neuropathological discussions about the traumatic or non-traumatic nature of specific brain lesions observed in deceased infants, as this strongly determines whether child abuse will be ultimately retained as the cause of death or not.